akaitsurugi/webster1844/README.md

 ## Introduction

 This is an okay dictionary.
-If you're interested in a better one, check out the [1828 version](https://codeberg.org/christianlibertyinstitute/webster1828), also released by [Christian Liberty Institute](http://christianlibertyinstitute.org/).
+If you're interested in a better one, check out the [1828 version](https://codeberg.org/akaitsurugi/webster1828), also released by [Akai Tsurugi](http://akaitsurugi.org/).

 ## Installation Instructions